A2osX/A2osX/README.md

 ## Documentation...

-A lot of work has been done to expand and enhance the documentation for A2osX.
-Some of this documentation is still in the rough draft stage, provided to you to bring you as much information about A2osX as quickly as possible.
+The A2osX team is pleased to report that great strides have been made in terms of documentation.
+While much of it is in draft form, there is a new **[Users Guide](.Docs/User%20Guide.md)**, **[Developers Guide](.Docs/Developers%20Guide.md)**, **[Shell Developers Guide](.Docs/Shell%20Developers%20Guide.md)**, **[Technical Spec](.Docs/Technical%20Spec.md)** and **[Command Guide](.Docs/Command%20Guide.md)**.
+Work continues to expand and enhance the documentation for A2osX.
+While still under construction, it is provided to you to bring you as much information about A2osX as quickly as possible.
 We happily welcome any help and contributions from others to this or any area of the A2osX project.
 The repository all A2osX documentation can be found **[here](.Docs)**.
 This directory includes the system generated specifications for all the A2osX APIs as well as all our other documentation.

-Of special note please check out our brand new **[Users Guide](.Docs/User%20Guide.md)** and **[Developers Guide](.Docs/Developers%20Guide.md)**.

 ### Technical Documentation...